(BA) Bachelor of Arts

 They comment on how well courses align with national standards, and on how well the teaching, learning and assessment methods allow students to develop and demonstrate the relevant knowledge and skills needed to achieve their awards.

 External Examiners who are responsible for awards are key members of Boards of Examiners.
 These boards make decisions about student progression within their course and about whether students can receive their final award.

-P6. to provide students with an opportunity to spend one semester studying relevant courses at a University in the United States and where possible to undertake internships in local criminal justice agencies.
+- To provide students with an opportunity to spend one year studying relevant courses at a University in the United States and where possible to undertake internships in local criminal justice agencies.